steves99things/stevefm-theme/readme.md

+# Updates
-Read about updates to the blog at [steve.fm]
+Read about updates to the blog at http://steve.fm